thutahw/tp/docs/UserGuide.md

 2. Press `Enter` on your keyboard.

 **Outcome:**<br>
-1. The application window will close and it will stop running.
+1. The application window will close,and it will stop running.

 ---------------------------------------------------------------------------------
-## 5. FAQ
+## 6. FAQ
 (Contributed by Hui Ling)

 **Q:** Do I have to manually save any data?